MuhammadA15/Krypt/README.md

 - Application consists of a web client and a custom smart contract
 - Web client is built with React and Tailwindcss
 - Smart contract is built with Hardhat, Solidity, and Chai

+**Prerequisites**
+- Must have Metamask installed in order to use this application